 80% of all immune function is thought to be correlated to the health of the gut.
 The health of the gut is directly related to the aforementioned intestinal flora (microbiota).
 Studies suggested that several gene and specific compounds derived from probiotics work on host immunoregularity.
 Specifically, they regulate the functions of systemic and mucosal immune cells and intestinal epithelial cells.
 Thus, probiotics showed therapeutic potential for diseases, including several immune response-related diseases, such as allergy, eczema, viral infection, and potentiating vaccination responses.

-The above is why probiotics are especially recommended for young animals.
+Because the immune system is developing in puppies in kittens, probiotics are especially recommended for then.
 Establishing a healthy base of intestinal flora will go a long way in preventing your pet from getting allergies and other immune related disorders.
 If your animal tends to have any of these problems now, probiotics can help over time as prevention (though you may need to do something for acute care now, like an allergy formula, or fish oil.)

 Probiotics Are The #1 Recommended Wellness Supplement